pcrumm/pcrumm.github.io/_posts/2014-08-29-pogoing-on.md

 date:   2014-08-29 12:00:00
 image: "lonely_road.jpg"
 category: Phil
+blurb: Another Step in the Road of Life
 ---

 Moving on is never easy.
 I, like most people, I think, don't enjoy change.
 The comfort of the known and the familiar is tough to give up, no matter the circumstances.